helmetjs/helmetjs.github.io/index.md

 <details>
 <summary><code>helmet(options)</code></summary>

-Helmet is the top-level middleware for this module, including all 11 others.
+Helmet is the top-level middleware for this module, including all 15 others.

-All 11 middlewares are enabled by default.
+11 of 15 middlewares are included by default. `crossOriginEmbedderPolicy`, `crossOriginOpenerPolicy`, `crossOriginResourcePolicy`, and `originAgentCluster` are not included by default.
+They must be explicitly enabled.
+They will be turned on by default in the next major version of Helmet.

 ```js
 // Includes all 11 middlewares